GDF Conservation and Communities Fellowship

 Our Methodology and Values

-The CCF offers a curated training programme comprising online workshops, individual mentoring sessions, technical assistance clinics, peer-to-peer learning, an in-person Community Exchange, as well as an internship programme with leading UK universities and diverse networking and outreach opportunities.
+The CCF offers a training programme comprising online workshops, individual mentoring sessions, technical assistance clinics, peer-to-peer learning, an in-person Community Exchange, as well as an internship programme with leading UK universities and diverse networking and outreach opportunities.

 Our vision is rooted in: